mojaloop/documentation/docs/product/features/connectivity/participant-matrix.md

 <td>- "Some" downtime acceptable if hardware fails.<br>  - Some schemes may rule out DFSPs that cant meet a certain downtime SLA.<br>  - May take hours to replace hardware on total failure.<br>- Full Mojaloop security feature set: mTLS, JWS, ILP<br>- ~50 TPS peak sustained for 1 hour.</td>
 <td>- Record keeping?<br>- Security?</td>
 <td>- May need integration with existing enterprise security platforms e.g. firewalls, gateways etc...<br>?? needs more clarification</td>
-<td>- Docker compose or docker swarm based integration layer.<br>- Minimal, self-contained integration layer.</td>
+<td>The “Enhanced Service Manager” is recommended: Based on the “Standard Service Manager” described earlier, this extends it by adding a Kafka deployment and support for bulk payments.
+It can be hosted at minimum in a basic server in the DFSP's own "data centre". <br>- Docker compose or docker swarm based integration layer.<br>- Minimal, self-contained integration layer.</td>
 </tr>
 <tr>
 <td class="high-medium participant-type">High Medium self-hosted DFSP</td>